 Here’s just a sampling of recent efforts for families in need across Lebanon

 As much as we’ve been able to accomplish, there is still so much more to do.
 If we work together—with YOU—we can make the vision of a better Lebanon a reality for so many more of our sisters and brothers in need.

 $1,000 can help build innovative water and sanitation facilities

 $250 can distribute life-saving medical aid to those suffering from disease

 $50 can provide vital food packages to families suffering from starvation

-Meet Jaziah Abdelrahman, a 35-year-old woman who lives with her husband and family in a home exposed to cold and rain.
+Meet Jaziah, a woman who lives with her husband and family in a home exposed to cold and rain.
 As of today there are no doors or windows on her home, which allows all sorts of freezing cold to bombard them.

-Jaziah’s originally from Reif Halab, where she and others worked as farmers ion land they owned.
-They sell their vegetables to shops and earned a living from the money made.
+Jaziah’s family originally worked as farmers on land they owned.
+They sold their vegetables to shops and earned a living from the money made.

 Then came the conflict, and her family was forced to flee into Lebanon hoping for safety.
 Although they escaped they now live in makeshift housing that is dangerous to stay in.